 In the aftermath of a sufficiently intense storm, sizable populations could be left without electricity for an extended period of time.
 For example, a flare about 15% as energetic as Carrington struck in 1989 and left the Canadian province of Quebec without power for nine hours due to severe transformer damage.
 The most vulnerable Extra High Voltage (EHV) transformers are costly and time-consuming to custom-build, and in this hypothetical geomagnetic apocalypse the factories that construct them could also be without power, exacerbating the outages into months or years.
 During the widespread blackouts it may become difficult or impossible to obtain clean water, food, fuel, medicine, and emergency services in many areas.
 A 2008 National Academy of Sciences report estimated that a Carrington-level event would could cause “extensive social and economic disruptions” in the United States, requiring $1-2 trillion and 10 years to fully recover.
 This is not taking into account the economic losses from lack of transportation, electrification, communication, and refrigeration, nor the attendant health costs.
 The ozone layer would take about four years to recover to current levels.

-Most solar scientists today agree that a Carrington-level super flare is improbable anytime in the near future.
-By measuring deposits of beryllium-10 in ice core samples researchers have found that Carrington-level flares strike the Earth once every 500 years or so on average, so the next one is probably not due for another few centuries—”probably” being the operative adverb.
+Most solar scientists today agree that a Carrington-level super flare is unlikely to strike the Earth in the near future.
+By measuring deposits of beryllium-10 in ice core samples, researchers have found that Carrington-level flares strike the planet once every 500 years or so on average, so the next one is probably not due for another few centuries—”probably” being the operative adverb.
+In the meantime our sun still spits energetic flares that would cause widespread destruction if the Earth were in their path, such as one event in July 2012 that would have caused trillions of dollars in damage if it had occurred one week earlier.
 In the meantime organizations such as NOAA are attempting to persuade governments to plan for these low-frequency/high-consequence events.
 Among other measures, this could include the installation of resistor arrays to protect critical transformers, or an action plan to deploy workers to physically disconnect sections of the power grid on very short notice.
 Either measure would be effective but expensive.
 Equally concerning is the fact that some of the critical space-based monitoring instruments are approaching their life expectancy, with no obvious replacement at the ready, jeopardizing our ability to assess incoming CME threats.

 As for solar minima such as the Maunder Minimum that caused the Great Frost of 1709, although the correlation between low sunspot activity and low temperatures is strong, the reason for this is poorly understood.
 Scientists note that lulls in sunspot activity correspond to an uptick in cosmic rays on Earth, which may in turn increase the proportion of reflective clouds and therefore reduce the solar energy absorbed by the atmosphere.
 Recent observations have also suggested that the sun’s UV output may be related to its progress in its solar cycle, which could affect the Earth’s weather in as-yet-unexplained ways.
 Minima aren’t necessarily altogether negative phenomena; some scientists cheerfully point out that future severe minima may help to offset global warming for brief periods.
 Additionally, researchers have hypothesized that the “perfect sound” of Stradivarius’s violins may have been due to a higher-density wood that grew during the Maunder Minimum.
 Still other researchers hypothesize that those researchers are just being silly, pointing to double-blind experiments demonstrating that modern musicians cannot hear a significant difference between a Stradivarius violin and an inexpensive modern one.
 Debate continues.